ericgfx/testrepo/README.md

 I would hope that you'd be able to visually see the forks, but I also want to understand how it all happens within terminal.
 Folders sure.
 But that'll get complex quick.

+Well now isn't this fancy.
+##Can't recall what 2 hashes do.
 Only one way to find out.
 Viva la git.

+And here is something that should save thanks to the nano editor modify buffer.